A Total Solar Eclipse is brief and, for many, baffling if you’ve not seen one before. Here’s what not to do

 5 – Watch Totality through a camera lens

-It lasts two minutes.
-TWO MINUTES!
+It lasts a few minutes.
 Are you seriously going to waste that precious time fiddling with a camera?
-With thousands upon thousands of professional astro-photographers getting ready for this eclipse, there are bound to be hundreds you can download for free from NASA and the American Astronomical Society.
+With thousands upon thousands of professional astrophotographers getting ready for this eclipse, there are bound to be hundreds you can download for free from NASA and the American Astronomical Society.
 “If you’ve never done astrophotography before, don’t spend Totality fiddling with equipment because you’ll miss the experience,” says Mahoney.

 If you’ve never done astrophotography before, don’t spend Totality fiddling with equipment because you’ll miss the experience.”

-Maybe you’ve slavishly checked the predicted weather conditions at the NOAA’s NCEI or NCIC and decided to avoid the coasts and the area east of the Mississippi River.
-But that will count for nothing if you wake-up on August 21 to rain.
-So have a Plan B – and put it into action before August 20.
-“If I see that the weather is not good on the satellite maps not the night before, but two days before, then I can go somewhere else, maybe east to Oregon or to the West,” says Tommy Tat-fung Tse from Hong Kong, a veteran of over 10 Total Solar Eclipses.
+Maybe you’ve slavishly checked the predicted weather conditions and decided to avoid certain areas.
+However, that will count for nothing if you wake up on eclipse day to rain.
+So have a Plan B – and put it into action before eclipse day.
+“If I see that the weather is not good on the satellite maps not the night before, but two days before, then I can go somewhere else,” says Tommy Tat-fung Tse from Hong Kong, a veteran of over 10 Total Solar Eclipses.

-Three hours, late August … this eclipse is going to be HOT!
-You’ll need sunscreen, a hat, lots of water, food, something to sit on, and somewhere to relieve yourself.
+You need three hours, a restroom and a chair.
+That’s it.
 If you don’t get all of this sorted in advance you’re probably not going to enjoy Totality when it comes.
 “Just get yourself a nice comfortable lawn chair, sit back, relax and just experience Totality – don’t let anything else distract you,” says Mahoney, who includes photography in that list.
-“Bring your sunscreen, water and party favours, and your favorite treats and snacks.”
+“Bring your water and party favors, and your favorite treats and snacks.”

 It’s a once in a lifetime event and it’s a life-changing event, and it’s so important to make plans now.
 If you haven’t, get on it, find out where to be, and how you’re going to get there.”